 A sense of sadness overcame me, I had grown to love this amazing city for all its beautiful architecture, its general ambiance and for the great people I had met on my journeys here.
+Walking the streets in Paris has become one of my favourite things to do.
 I could very easily live here I thought if only my family and friends were closer.
 Thoughts of my encounters with strangers wafted into my consciousness and I smiled to myself.

 I remembered vividly one of those chance encounters from my first visit to Paris.
 It was very early in the morning on my first day there.
 After a long flight from Australia, I had retired early the night before and had awoken before sunrise.
 I was staying at the Relais Hotel Vieux, which was once known as “The Beat” hotel, it is situated in Rue Gît-le-Cœur.
 Once home to artists and musicians, this gorgeous boutique hotel was originally built in 1480.
 The hotel has a warm and welcoming feeling, wrapped in a sense of history.
 Rue Gît-le-Cœur, is a narrow medieval street that was named during the early seventeenth century by Henri IV, the first Bourbon King of France.
 Popular local legend has it that the King’s mistress lived on the street.
 It is said that the King passed by one day and remarked “Ici git mon coeur” (“Here lies my heart”).
 Legend or not its a gorgeous story and a gorgeous street lined with history.